Amazon Prime Video. At times it feels like the Luigi to Netflix’s Mario but, like Luigi, some see it as the superior option.

 Of course, if a box-set or film isn’t available to stream, you can always buy a digital copy.
 Any content purchased through Amazon Video appears in the ‘Your Video Library’ section online, or in ‘Library’ on mobile.

-But proceed with caution: not every film with a 4K HDR Blu-ray will be available in that quality on Amazon Video.
+But proceed with caution: not every film with a 4K HDR Blu-ray will be available in that quality on Prime Video.
 A digital copy of The Martian, for example, can only be bought in HD or SD quality.

 So you’ve decided to sell your Android or iOS device, money has been exchanged and you’re driving away.
 But wait!
 You’ve left your Amazon Video account logged in!